Swayampadhy/ShadowChain/README.md

 # ShadowChain

 Shadow Chain is a modular DRM enabled dll injector with capabilities of Anti-debugging and persistence.
-For details on how it works, visit -> https://swayampadhy.gitbook.io/root/projects/shadowchain
+For implementation details, visit -> https://swayampadhy.gitbook.io/root/projects/shadowchain

 # Features Of ShadowChain